-In order to assess the independence of directors, the board of directors has continued to refer to specific quantitative parameters applicable commercial, financial, or professional relations that may take place, directly or indirectly, between directors and the Company; unless there are specific circumstances, to be evaluated on a case-by-case basis, the exceeding of such parameters (specified in the Table 1 attached to the present report, together with the cases in which, according to the Corporate Governance Code, the requisites of independence must be considered lacking) precludes, in principle, the relevant non-executive director's satisfaction of the independence requisites provided under such Code.
-In this regard, it should be noted that during above-mentioned evaluations independence of the non-executive directors the board of directors acknowledged that none of such parameters had been exceeded.
+In order to assess the independence of directors, the board of directors has continued to refer to specific quantitative parameters applicable to the commercial, financial, or professional relations that may take place, directly or indirectly, between directors and the Company or any person related to the latter; unless there are specific circumstances, to be evaluated on a case-by-case basis, the exceeding of such parameters (specified in the Table 1 attached to the present report, together with the cases in which, according to the Corporate Governance Code, the requisites of independence must be considered lacking) precludes, in principle, the relevant non-executive director's satisfaction of the independence requisites provided under such Code.
+In this regard, it should be noted that during the above-mentioned evaluations on the independence of the non-executive directors the board of directors acknowledged that none of such parameters had been exceeded.

-During the above-mentioned evaluations, the board of directors also ascertained that all of the non-executive directors - i.e. Patrizia Grieco, Alfredo Antoniozzi, Alberto Bianchi, Cesare Calari, Paola Girdinio, Alberto Pera, Anna Chiara Svelto and Angelo Taraborrelli - also met the requisites of independence provided for by the law (namely by the Consolidated Financial Act) for the statutory auditors of listed companies (such requisites are also clearly specified in Table 1 attached to this report).
+During the above-mentioned evaluations, the board of directors also ascertained that all of the nonexecutive directors - i.e. Patrizia Grieco, Alfredo Antoniozzi, Alberto Bianchi, Cesare Calari, Paola Girdinio, Alberto Pera, Anna Chiara Svelto and Angelo Taraborrelli - also met the requisites of independence provided for by the law (namely by the Consolidated Financial Act) for the statutory auditors of listed companies (such requisites are also clearly specified in Table 1 attached to this report).

-During the months of June 2017, March 2018 and, lastly, March 2019, the board of statutory auditors established that the board of directors, in carrying out the aforesaid evaluations, correctly applied the criteria recommended by the Corporate Governance Code, following for such purpose a transparent assessment procedure that enabled the board to learn about relations that were potentially relevant for purposes of the independence evaluation.
+During the months of June 2017, March 2018, March 2019 and, lastly, February 2020, the board of statutory auditors established that the board of directors, in carrying out the aforesaid evaluations, correctly applied the criteria recommended by the Corporate Governance Code, following for such purpose a transparent assessment procedure that enabled the board to learn about relations that were potentially relevant for purposes of the independence evaluation.